 Addiction counselors not in private practice have different licensure requirements.
 While they may not need an advanced degree, they may still be required to complete a state-specific exam.

 Experience in a supervised setting is an important part of becoming an addiction counselor.
 Supervised clinical hours often begin with an internship or practicum as part of an undergraduate or graduate program.
-Individuals can also work toward earning hours in any of a wide range of field settings, such as a substance abuse facility, hospital or prison, or through a government agency.
+Individuals can also work toward earning hours in any of a wide range of field settings, such as at a substance abuse facility, hospital or prison, or through a government agency.

-Key Skills to Be an Effective Addiction Counselor
+Key Skills for an Addiction Counselor Career

 Because of the intimate nature of addiction issues, the most successful addiction counselors have strong interpersonal skills.
-The ability to professionally relate and interact with an individual dealing with addiction in a way that exudes compassion and empathy is essential to building trust within the treatment dynamic.
+The ability to professionally relate to and interact with someone dealing with addiction in a way that exudes compassion and empathy is essential to building trust within the treatment dynamic.
 This trust can enable the individual to open up about the root causes of their addiction more readily, which can facilitate developing effective treatment strategies.

 Building this level of trust takes time, which means addiction counselors must have a high degree of patience.
 At the outset of the treatment, a patient may be distressed, angry or even hostile.
 Trying to rush past these emotions can cause a person to lean on them more intensely, making it more difficult to reach the issues’ roots.